MarkEdmondson1234/langchain-github/README.md

 Summary last 10 messages

 The human asks the AI to adjust a task so messages are published to Google PubSub when they are written to disk.
 The AI is asked to make pubsub_topic an optional variable when the class is created.
 The human also inquires about the purpose of the "memory_namespace: str" line in the class and whether it is necessary to be there.
 The AI is asked to adjust the task so that if pubsub_topic is not passed, it will create the pubsub_topic from memory_namespace.

-Saving Chroma DB at /Users/mark/dev/ml/chat_history/debugger/chroma/ ...
-Using embedded DuckDB with persistence: data will be stored in: /Users/mark/dev/ml/chat_history/debugger/chroma/

  A TimedChatMessage is an object that contains a message and a role (e.g. "user") that is used in the BaseChatMessageHistory class and its subclasses.
  ````